ankemt/MEAanalysis/README.md

 ## Getting started

-The MEAanalysis package is under active development.
-Currently, it can be used to create a tidy data object that aggregates data from baseline and exposure neural metrics files that are output files of the MEA device.
+This package is under active development.
+Currently, it can be used to create a tidy data object that aggregates data from baseline and exposure neural metrics output files.

 ### Step 1: create an inputfile with the experimental design